front-seat/cdp-summarize/README.md

 Summary output is JSON and follows a simple data structure primarily defined by the `@dataclass`es in [`summarize/summaries.py`](./summarize/summaries.py).

 Every item is summarized with both a short `headline` and a paragraph-length `detail`.
-The returned data structure contains summary roll-ups at every level (aka an `Event` has a rolled-up summary of all its matters and sessions, etc.)
+The returned data structure contains summary roll-ups at every level (aka an `Event` has a rolled-up summary of all its `Matter`s and `Session`s, etc.)

 See an [example summary output](./example-summary.json) for details.